 What is a Master’s Degree in Human Resource Management?

 If you have strong problem-solving skills, excel at organizational tasks, and are passionate about the development of others, you might consider going into the field of human resources.
-To help prepare you for a gratifying career, the online Master of Human Resource Management degree from Ashford University is focused on developing the competencies and crucial interactive skills you need to become an effective HR strategist.
+To help prepare you for a gratifying career, the online Master of Human Resource Management degree from Ashford University is focused on developing the competencies and crucial interactive skills you need to become an effective HR strategist or possibly an HR manager one day.

 What can I do with a master’s degree in human resources?